sai-krishna-msk/FaceRecognition-API/README.md

 ```
 name of the person in those angular brackets of whom you have trained

-- You can make the Peron intruder by
+- You can make the Person intruder by
 ```
 curl   https://a1ca3ed2.ngrok.io/makeIntruder/<name>
 ```